 The payments industry is undergoing a rapid transformation.
-The expansion and modification of payment applications, proliferation of gadgets & devices, evolving socioeconomics, the need for financial inclusion, and the imperative for innovation have all prompted to the rise of another class of players in the payments space – Fintechs.
+The expansion and modification of payment applications, the proliferation of gadgets & devices, evolving socioeconomics, the need for financial inclusion, and the imperative for innovation have all prompted the rise of another class of players in the payments space – Fintechs.

 It’s no doubt that today, Fintechs stand as the exemplifiers of the fabrics of innovation and interconnectivity that have come to characterize & describe the payments industry in recent times.